 You know those times when life gets so ridiculous all you can dream of is a holiday to unplug and get back to nature and the simple things?
 But then you realise you’ve got kids, and it’s not that easy to just pack up and go to any old hotel or camping spot.
-Let me introduce you to great Lennox Head accommodation we discovered – Reflections Holiday Parks Lennox Head.
+Let me introduce you to a great Lennox Head caravan park we discovered – Reflections Holiday Parks Lennox Head.

-This Lennox Head caravan park was part of North Coast Holiday Parks but have since rebranded to Reflections Holiday Parks and boy does this spot tick all of the boxes, particularly promoting the importance of unplugging and getting back to nature.
+The Lennox Head accommodation we visited is part of North Coast Holiday Parks but have since rebranded to Reflections Holiday Parks and boy does this spot tick all of the boxes, particularly promoting the importance of unplugging and getting back to nature.
 Located in Lennox Head NSW, just

 There’s no planning needed when you visit this place, just pack up the kids, pack some clothes and do the rest when you get down to your Lennox Head cabin.

 Let me take you on a tour and I’ll show you what I mean.

 At Reflections Holiday Parks Lennox Head we stayed in a Deluxe Villa that sleeps four, Lennox head cabins with a whole lot of class!
-It was more than just a square box with a few beds, this cabin was impressive Lennox Head holiday accommodation, particularly for a family on a budget.
+It was more than just a square box with a few beds; this cabin was impressive Lennox Head holiday accommodation, particularly for a family on a budget.
 The cabin had two bedrooms with an adjoining bathroom and was very clean and modern.
 The bathroom was a good size to accommodate a family, but if you have little ones, it only has a shower.
 Complimentary toiletries like soap, shampoo and conditioner made a nice touch.

 The villa had everything we needed including all linen, ironing board, iron, pots and pans, utensils, cutlery, crockery, toaster and kettle.
 I was somewhat nervous though; I had to let Master E use the crockery because they didn’t have any plastic cups, plates and cups for kids so I’d recommend bringing your own along.